 Enroll in the State Departments Smart Traveler Enrollment Program (STEP)link opens in a new window to receive travel information and alerts about the places you are visiting.

 Use the hotel safe for your ID, credit cards, passport (if abroad), cash, jewelry (better yet, leave bling at home), cameras and personal devices.
 When you’re out and about keep your cash, ID and keys secure and out of site.

 You are your most important asset--If you’re anywhere that you don’t feel comfortable or safe, leave.
-Consider downloading an emergency contact app like Parachute.
+Consider downloading an emergency contact app like Parachutelink opens in a new window.
 Keep your hotel name, phone number and address in your phone and provide that info with someone at home in case your phone dies or you don’t have service.

 Know and follow all rules for drinking, including how old you have to be to drink and where drinking is allowed.
 Always keep an eye on your drink, whether or not it’s alcoholic, and don’t accept drinks from strangers.
 Know your limits and know that binge drinking or keeping up isn’t required for a fun spring break.
 Consider a designated non-drinker from your group for each night so someone can stay alert and make sure everyone gets home safely.

 Travel smart, travel safe to a fun and memorable spring break.